 Jenner spent the time off in the Brooklyn NY neighborhood of Park Slope playing softball, DJing, volunteering at a food co-op, and going to church, where he sang in a choir.
 He returned to the Rapture in 2011 and the band began recording in NYC.

-After around a three year hiatus, the band released a new album, In the Grace of Your Love.
+After around a three year hiatus, the band released a new album, In the Grace of Your Love before becoming mostly dormant once again.